-Ye Year Ended December 31,
+Nine Months E Nine Months Ended September 30, Year Ended December 31,

-2019 2018 2017
+2020 2019 2 019 2018 2017

-excep (\$ in millions except for monthly active players)
+Uı naudited Audited

+(i in millio ons)

-Network GGR (2) \$ 22 3 \$ 167 \$ 120
+Network GGR (2) \$ \$ \$ 223 \$ 167 \$ 120

-Network NGR (3) \$ 20 3 \$ 147 \$ 106
+Network NGR (3) \$ \$ \$ 203 \$ 147 \$ 106

-Monthly active players (4) 277,00 5 2 207,349 14 14,872
+Monthly active players (4) 27 7,005 20 7,349 14 14,872

-- (1) As adjusted information gives effect to the issuance of ordinary shares in this offering at the assumed initial public offering price of \$ per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+- (1) As adjusted information gives effect to the issuance of ordinary shares in this offering at an assumed initial public offering price of \$ per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 A \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease the as adjusted amount of each of total assets and total equity by approximately \$ million, assuming the number of ordinary shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-An increase or decrease of 1,000,000 shares in the number of ordinary shares offered by us, as set forth on the cover page of this prospectus, would increase or decrease the as adjusted amount of each of total assets and total equity by approximately \$ million, assuming no change in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us. - (2) We define "GGR" as gross sales less winnings paid to players.
+An increase or decrease of 1,000,000 shares in the number of ordinary shares offered by us, as set forth on the cover page of this prospectus, would increase or decrease the as adjusted amount of each of total assets and total equity by approximately \$ million, assuming no change in the assumed initial per share, which is the midpoint of the price range set forth on the public offering price of \$ cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us. - (2) We define "GGR" as gross sales less winnings paid to players.
 We measure Network GGR as the total GGR generated by Instants and DBGs on our platform. - (3) We define "NGR" as (i) in North America, gross sales less winnings paid to players and any promotion dollar incentives granted to players, and (ii) in Europe, gross sales less winnings paid to players, any gambling tax or duty paid on such sales and any promotion dollar incentives granted to players.
 We measure Network NGR as the total NGR generated by Instants and DBGs on our platform. - (4) We define an "active player" as a player who took at least one action on our platform in any given month that resulted in a financial transaction.
 We track the number of active players for each of the customers using our turnkey solutions.
 We define "monthly active players" for a given period as the average of the number of active players in each month during that period.